 - A Lump Sum: On Retirement, a retiree can withdraw a lumpsum from the balance in his/her RSA.
 This is subject to the balance after withdrawal being sufficient to enable him/her purchase annuity or receive monthly payments which would not be less than 50% of his/her monthly pay at retirement

-- Programmed Withdrawal: is regular monthly or quarterly payments that may be the RSA holder/ retiree over an estimated life span.
-This is known as a guaranteed pension period.
+- Programmed Withdrawal: This is a regular monthly or quarterly payment to the RSA holder made over an estimated life span. i.e. guaranteed pension period.

-- En-bloc Payment: Where contributor’s RSA balance is less than N550,000.00, the entire balance is transferred to an account provided by the RSA holder or beneficiary.
+- En-bloc Payment: Where an RSA holder’s balance falls below N550,000, the remainder balance must be transferred into an account provided by the RSA holder or his/her beneficiary

-- Annuity: Upon retirement or upon attaining the age of 50, an RSA holder may decide to purchase an annuity from a life insurance company licensed by the National Insurance Commission with monthly or quarterly payments.
+- Annuity: On retirement or attaining the age of 50, an RSA holder may decide to purchase annuity from a Life Insurance Company (licensed by the National Insurance Commission).
+Just like the Programmed Withdrawal, this is also in monthly or quarterly payments

 Requirements for Accessing Benefits at Voluntary or Mandatory Retirement